 Applications for raffles to be held within the Borough may be obtained from the Municipal Clerk's Office, and must be approved by the Council at a public meeting.
 The fee is determined by the prize amount.
 For more information contact the Clerk's office at 973-410-5300.

-Curbside pickup is provided twice a month.
-Bins are stationed at the Environmental Center for the collection of newspaper, glass, cardboard, and aluminum.
+Curbside pickup is provided every other week by the county.
+Missed pickups can be reported by calling (973) 659-3490.
+Bins are stationed at the Environmental Center for the collection of newspaper, glass, cardboard, aluminum, and plastic bottles.
 Recycling is required by law.
-The recycling schedule is available is enclosed in this booklet and can also be obtained at the Department of Community Services Office.
+The recycling schedule is available under the Recycling tab and can also be obtained at the Department of Community Services Office.

 It is unlawful for any person to erect, alter, or relocate any sign as defined by Ordinance without first obtaining a permit from the Construction Code Official and making payment of the fee required by Ordinance, except as exempt under provisions of Section 28-7 (Residential; and Non Residential Zones) defined in the Borough Code.